Dakotarbu/FINAL_PROJECT/README.md

 <iframe title="Police Killings (2015)" aria-label="map" id="datawrapper-chart-ewVqG" src="https://datawrapper.dwcdn.net/ewVqG/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="677"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>

+## CONCLUSIONS

+From working with the data some of my take aways are that:
+1. It's clear and not hard to find a correlation between low income counties adn geographic regions and more cases of police killings.
+2. I feel that many would assume that the worst states for police killing would be states with strong political and culture support for policing and a more militaristic police force but in fact liberal states tended to rank high on the list of killings.
+Now this isn't any type of conclusions but definetely could leaad to more questions and analyzation of budgeting and political contributions in liberal areas.
+3. Often victims of police killings were not armed in anyway and making this clear to the public is very maneagable with a data set like this.